sac-1999/CNN-Architectures/README.md

 # CNN-Architectures
-This repo will include all the CNN Architectures.
+This repo will include implementation of CNN Architectures.